raegaryen/AppChallenge/README.md

 > You could detect that user is scrolling and getting close to the end of the list, this could trigger fetching of more messages.

-**Done , I used `SwipeRefreshLayoutBottom`, but the fetching is triggered only the RecyclerView reaches the end of the list not before**
+**Done , I used `SwipeRefreshLayoutBottom`, but the fetching is triggered only when the RecyclerView reaches the end of the list not before**

 - caching, it would be good if the app was able to display previously fetched messages even when it is restarted without network connection, it could also remember what entries were previously deleted.